j-glow/ZAI-project/README.md

         -   `createSeries`: Creates a new series, validating that `min_value` is less than `max_value`.
         -   `deleteSeries`: Deletes a series and also removes all associated measurements to maintain data integrity.

+-   **`controllers/measurementController.js`**: Handles business logic for measurements.
+    -   **Key Functions**:
+        -   `getMeasurements`: Retrieves measurements, with optional filtering by series, start date, and end date.
+        -   `createMeasurement`: Creates a new measurement, validating its value against the `min_value` and `max_value` of the parent series.
+        -   `updateMeasurement`: Updates a measurement, with the same validation as `createMeasurement`.
+        -   `deleteMeasurement`: Deletes a measurement.

 -   **`middleware/authMiddleware.js`**: Contains authentication middleware.
     -   **Function**: `protect`.
     -   **Responsibility**: Verifies the JWT provided in the `Authorization` header.
 If the token is valid, it decodes the user's ID and attaches the user object to the request, making it available to protected routes.

+-   **`routes/userRoutes.js`**: Defines the API routes for user management.
+    -   `POST /api/users/register`: Registers a new user.
+    -   `POST /api/users/login`: Authenticates a user and returns a JWT.
+    -   `PUT /api/users/password`: Allows a logged-in user to change their password.

+-   **`routes/seriesRoutes.js`**: Defines the API routes for series management.
+    -   `GET /api/series`: Retrieves all series.
+    -   `POST /api/series`: Creates a new series (protected).
+    -   `PUT /api/series/:id`: Updates a series (protected).
+    -   `DELETE /api/series/:id`: Deletes a series (protected).

+-   **`routes/measurementRoutes.js`**: Defines the API routes for measurement management.
+    -   `GET /api/measurements`: Retrieves all measurements, with optional query parameters for filtering.
+    -   `POST /api/measurements`: Creates a new measurement (protected).
+    -   `PUT /api/measurements/:id`: Updates a measurement (protected).
+    -   `DELETE /api/measurements/:id`: Deletes a measurement (protected).

+-   **`config/db.js`**: Configures the database connection.
+    -   **Responsibilities**: Initializes Sequelize with the database URL, and provides a `connectDB` function to authenticate and connect to the database.

+-   **`config/swagger.js`**: Configures Swagger for API documentation.
+    -   **Responsibilities**: Defines the Swagger options, including the API title, version, and server URL.
+It also specifies the files that contain the API documentation.

 ### Frontend (`frontend/src/`)